pathtofile/Sealighter/docs/CONFIGURATION.md

 _____________

 # user_traces
-This is an array of the User mode or WPP providers you want to subscribe to, e.g.:
+This is an array of the User mode, TraceLogging, or WPP providers you want to subscribe to, e.g.:
 ```json
 "user_traces": [
     {